ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/lets-example.md

 A Local Exchange Trading System On Top Of Ergo
 ==============================================

- A local exchange trading system (LETS) is a local association which members are allowed to create common credit money individually, with all the deals in the system written into a common ledger.
+ A local exchange trading system (LETS) is a local mutual credit association which members are allowed to create common credit money individually, with all the deals in the system written into a common ledger.
  As an example, assume that Alice with zero balance is willing to buy a liter of raw milk from Bob.
  First, they agree on a price, for example, assume that the price is about 2 Euro (as Alice and Bob